Lilla-Kavecsanszki/EarthAlchemyNaturals/README.md

 - "description" and "keyword" meta tags in the html
 - relevant site title and well informed, trustworthy page contents (especially, the About Us and Herbs pages) to help ranking
-- useful links on the Herbs pages - External links, that are the sources for the herb descriptions - to ensure trustworthiness
 - descriptive alt tags, URL and aria attributes
 - rel="noopener nofollow" added to footer and all external links